Gingerbread Hot Chocolate (Cozy, Spiced, and Perfect for the Holidays)

 This drink is a holiday must-have in my kitchen.
 The mix of chocolate, cinnamon, nutmeg, and ginger creates a cozy, nostalgic flavor that instantly puts you in the Christmas spirit.
 Top it with whipped cream, a dusting of spice, and maybe even a tiny gingerbread cookie for the ultimate festive touch.

 It’s perfect for holiday movie nights, Christmas morning, or any time you want to feel a little extra cozy.
+Sip on gingerbread hot chocolate alongside peppermint bark hot chocolate or classic eggnog.
+For a matching treat, try gingerbread truffles on the side.

 Recipe Card